Incentivising Patents: The Curious Case of Government Subsidy

 The concept of subsidies is a rather mysterious one with varying objectives to achieve.
 The foundation for which is based on the desire to make citizens aware of the entire process of registration and protection.
-China, through its policy of subsidies became the global leader in patent filing.
+China, through its policy of subsidies, became the global leader in the patent filing.
 Though, not all that is intended to be noble ends up the same way as expected.
-Over the years these subsidies have been leading to a lot fake applications and repeated registrations thereby increasing the workload of trademark offices in various jurisdictions.
-Adverse implications of wide scale subsidies have lead many of the countries to eliminate flaws by revamping their IP regulation system.
+Over the years these subsidies have been leading to a lot of fake applications and repeated registrations thereby increasing the workload of trademark offices in various jurisdictions.
+Adverse implications of wide-scale subsidies have to lead many of the countries to eliminate flaws by revamping their IP regulation system.

 The Chinese regime distributes patents in three categories, invention, utility, and design, with inventive patent being of the highest innovative quality.
 This classification is not a widely accepted one and is majorly used by China.
 The subsidy provided varies with respect to the type of patent (invention/utility/design) and whether the application is domestic or in a foreign country.
 China’s patent fund policy includes a general preferential policy and a separate fund for patent supported by local governments.
 As per the preferential policy, any applicant in need has the right to apply to the State Intellectual Property Office for reduced or postponed patent fees.
 In order to encourage domestic applicants to actively apply for patents abroad, the Chinese Ministry of Finance has set up special funds.
 In the other type of policy, a cash subsidy is provided by local governments on successful IP registration.